armonowlia/congress-productivity/README.md

 * Shows the exact days during which Congress (both House and Senate) were in session, which helps in determining the level of productivity Congress has in passing laws (https://www.senate.gov/legislative/DatesofSessionsofCongress.htm#2021)

 ## Methodology
+The main goal in creating this piece was being able to find a way to fact-check Ocasio-Cortez's statement regarding the 118th Congress being the least productive first three months under a new Speaker in modern political history.
+However, there is no available metric as to Congressional productivity, therefore, one had to be devised.
+To find data, however, a few key factors needed to be established.
+1. Range of Time To Evaluate
+  * Ocasio-Cortez, in her statement, discussed modern Congress as well as Congress overall.
+There have been 118 Congresses in total, however, the Library of Congress, officially, only has data from the 82nd Congress (1951) to the present day.
+Ideally, I would have liked to evaluate data from all 118 Congresses, including from the 80th Congress, known historically as the "Do-Nothing" Congress due to their inability to pass legislation.
+2. Dates In Session versus Calendar Dates
+  * Congress does not meet every day in a calendar year, at least, not traditionally.
+There are breaks and, traditionally, the actual numbers of days in session is divided into two, meaning Congress, officially, has two sessions.
+Establishing the time frames and the percentage of the time they are in session helps establish the amount of time they use.
+3. How Many Bills Introduced versus How Many Bills Passed
+  * It can be argued that the main goal of Congress is to not only represent the people, but help introduce legislation to be passed into laws proposed by their constituents.
+Therefore, establishing a clear percentage of the bills introduced versus the bills passed into law by the President, helps in determining how much gets done.